aschenbrenera/pf2e_rules/PF2e/Conditions/Weakness/Off-Guard.md

 - [[Prone]]
 - You are Off-Guard to a creature that is [[Hidden]] or [[Undetected]] to you.
 - You are Off-Guard while [[Climb|Climbing]] unless you have a climb speed.
+- You are Off-Guard if you are flanked by two enemies.

 ## Gameplay Interactions